skienzmatishun/rippreport/content/p/baldwin-county-judicial-corruption/index.md

 title: Baldwin County Judicial Corruption
 date: 2023-12-07
 thumbnail: img/baldwin-county-judicial-corruption.png
-summary: Citizens in Baldwin County have questioned the Sheriff's office for mishandling criminal cases and deaths, alleging a cover-up by the department and a corrupt judicial system that has wrongly convicted at least one person.
-New evidence suggests the Sheriff, District Attorney, and a Judge conspired to suppress evidence that exonerates a man incarcerated for 20 years.
+summary: Baldwin County's top judicial officials conspired for decades to manipulate trials and protect rogue deputies from accountability.
+Withheld forensic reports and sworn affidavits demonstrate a repeated pattern of hiding exculpatory evidence to advance official careers.
+Confront the terrible human toll and decades of stolen time caused by this ruthless judicial cabal.
 categories:
 - thursday-thunder
 - dwtd
 authors:
 - admin
 alttags: Murray Lawrence in a white tank top looks upward with a serious expression against a dim red background overlaid with faint courthouse and cage imagery
 related_articles:
 - slug: bcso-how-to-become-sheriff
   title: BCSO - HOW TO BECOME SHERIFF